310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% endbubble %}

 {% bubble Kaoru %}
-Quit talking about weird things without a care in the world~!
-You should apologise for making us all worried first~!!
+Quit talking about weird things without a care in the world\~!
+You should apologize for making us all worried first\~!!
 {% endbubble %}

 {% bubble Kanata %}
-*Uunini!?* Kaoru!
+Uunini!?
+Kaoru!
 Please do not pinch my cheeks~!

-Uuu*…* How cruel, I thought you were a kind boy.
+Uuu… How cruel, I thought you were a kind boy.
 Please do not hurt me, I can feel pain too.

 Ah!
 There is a theory that fish do not feel pain…